There are four major plantain weeds that grow in lawns across the UK and they are;

 Plantain weeds are perennial which means the same plant will grow back each year if it’s not dealt with.

-They have dense, fibrous root systems which make them very tolerant to drought and like Clover, they’re often the only green part of a lawn when the weather is particularly dry.
+They have dense, fibrous root systems that make them very tolerant to drought and like Clover, they’re often the only green part of a lawn when the weather is particularly dry.

 Greater Plantain and Ribwort Plantain happily grow in most soil types but they do especially well in compacted soils.
 If you have a lot of these weeds in your lawn, it could be a sign of soil compaction.